adiwg/mdEditor-doc/publish/instructions-for-testing-publishing.md

    > ![](/assets/BestPracticeSmall.png)
    >
-   > **Best Practice**: It is recommend that you export that project and its products into its own mdEditor file.
+   > **Best Practice**: It's recommended that you export that project and its products into its own mdEditor file.
 Set default parent identifier as a test folder.

    If you** already have** items on SB, it is harder to test without affecting your real records.